federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### WMS_REST_LANGUAGE_FORMATTER

 This transformer creates default values in the resources{} list required for the GMD_TRANSFEROPTIONS XML sub-template, and creates an additional list entry that is required for French WMS and ESRI REST format types.
-These results are acheived by performing the following tasks:
+These results are achieved by performing the following tasks:

 - Creates unique ID '_uuid' for each dataset using the UUIDGenerator.
 - Splits the data stream into two: